 Drive.ai is bringing free on-demand self-driving car rides to Frisco, Texas

-To ensure safety, these rides will take place only in a geofenced region that features retail, entertainment, and office space.
-This initial pilot will run with fixed pickup and drop-off locations, serving as a sort of self-driving shuttle service.
-This marks the first time that Texans will be able to access on-demand autonomous vehicles on public roadways.
+Now, over a million miles later, Drive.ai feels confident launching its on-demand service in Arlington.
+To ensure safety and convenience, these rides will take place only within a virtual geographic boundary defined by GPS or RFID technology that features retail, entertainment, and office space.
+This pilot will run with fixed pickup and drop-off locations, serving as a sort of self-driving shuttle service.
+The best part?
+The rides will be free.

 “Self-driving cars are here, and can improve the way we live right now,” said Sameep Tandon, co-founder and CEO of Drive.ai.
-“Our technology is safe, smart, and adaptive, and we are readyto work with governments and businesses to solve their transportation needs.”
+“Our technology is safe, smart, and adaptive, and we are ready to work with governments and businesses to solve their transportation needs.”

 Updated October 22, 2018: Drive.ai launched its on-demand self-driving car service in Arlington, Texas.